ALASdoo/alasdoo_com_v2/content/english/case-studies/a-15-year-long-partnership-in-building-a-robust-and-scalable-website-creation-tool.md

 Our client's journey began in 2003 with a mission to make website creation accessible to everyone, regardless of their technical abilities.
 With a focus on simplicity and usability, they launched a website&#8209;building tool that became a household name in the industry.

-This tool has enabled over 30 million websites to be created worldwide, with over 500.000 new websites launched every month.
+This tool has enabled over 30 million websites to be created worldwide, with over 500.000 new websites launched every&nbsp;month.

 ## Client’s challenges

 Initially, the client engaged us to perform manual testing of their website&#8209;building tool.
 However, as our expertise and value became evident, we took steps to improve the testing process by introducing automated test scripts.
 Our efforts resulted in faster and more efficient testing, allowing the client to roll out updates and new features more quickly.
-Impressed with our performance, the client subsequently hired us to provide developer and DevOps services for their backend processes.
+Impressed with our performance, the client subsequently hired us to provide developer and DevOps services for their backend&nbsp;processes.

 In 2022, our client was acquired by one of Europe's leading providers of online solutions, including domains, web hosting, and website creation tools.
 This strategic move consolidated the buyer's position as a market leader.
 To ensure a seamless transition for our client's customers, we oversaw the migration of their websites to the new company's infrastructure.
-This effort resulted in a hassle&#8209;free experience for around 60.000 paid customers who wanted to switch between website builders.
+This effort resulted in a hassle&#8209;free experience for around 60.000 paid customers who wanted to switch between website&nbsp;builders.

 ## Our approach